underscoreio/essential-slick/src/pages/selecting.md

 <!-- This needs more work than Joan Rivers has had -->
 Once we've built a query, we need to run it.
 There are two ways to do this, we have seen the first already, Materialized.
-Materalized queries are the *normal* way of running a query, execute the query return all the results.
+Materalized queries are the way we are used to running a query.
+Execute the query andreturn all the results.
 The other way to run queries is by streaming back the results.
 This, as you can imagine this is great for returning huge datasets without consuming large amounts of memory.
 To stream results we call `stream` on the database object, it returns a [`DatabasePublisher`][link-source-dbPublisher].